beta-tester/RPi-PXE-Server/README.md

 └── var
     └── www
         └── html     (HTML root)
-            └── srv  (only a symbolic link to IMG files) ├── img  (only a symbolic link to IMG files) ├── iso  (only a symbolic link to ISO files) └── nfs  (only a symbolic link to NFS files)
+            └── srv  (only a symbolic link to /srv) ├── img  (only a symbolic link to IMG files) ├── iso  (only a symbolic link to ISO files) └── nfs  (only a symbolic link to NFS files)